deividAlfa/stm32_soldering_iron_controller/README.md

 At some point, the firmware might not fit into the flash when compiling for debugging, as it'll skip optimizations, and use much more space.<br>
 In that case, you'll need to force some optimization level, starting with "Optimize for debug" (Og), and going to higher levels if still being too big (O1,O2,Osize).<br>
-The settings can be changed in project Properties / Build / Settings / MCU GCC Compiler / Optimizations.
+The settings can be changed in project Properties / Build / Settings / MCU GCC Compiler / Optimizations.<br>
-When debugging, it's desirable to completely disable optimizations.
+However, when debugging, it's desirable to completely disable optimizations to see the program flow clearly.<br>
 If you had to enable any level of global optimizations, you can still selectively disable build optimizations for any function.<br>
 A line of code can be found at the start of main.h:<br>

   __attribute__((optimize("O0")))